 Familial dilated cardiomyopathy is a genetic form of heart disease.
-It occurs when heart (cardiac) muscle becomes stretched out in at least one chamber of the heart, causing the open area of the chamber to become enlarged (dilated).
+It occurs when heart (cardiac) muscle becomes thin and weakened in at least one chamber of the heart, causing the open area of the chamber to become enlarged (dilated).
 As a result, the heart is unable to pump blood as efficiently as usual.
-Eventually, all four chambers of the heart become dilated as the cardiac muscle tries to increase the amount of blood being pumped through the heart.
-However, as the cardiac muscle becomes increasingly thin and weakened, it is less able to pump blood.
+To compensate, the heart attempts to increase the amount of blood being pumped through the heart, leading to further thinning and weakening of the cardiac muscle.
 Over time, this condition results in heart failure.

 It is estimated that 750,000 people in the United States have dilated cardiomyopathy; roughly half of these cases are familial.